kubernetes-sigs/kustomize/site/content/en/docs/Reference/API/Common Definitions/GeneratorArgs.md

 * **files** ([]string), optional

     List of files paths to use in creating a list of key value pairs.
 A source should be in the form [{key}=]{path}.
 If the `key=` argument is not provided, the key is the path's basename.
 If the `key=` argument is provided, it becomes the key.
 The value is the file contents.
-Specifying a directory will iterate each named file in the directory whose basename is a valid ConfigMap key.
+Specifying a directory will iterate each named file in the directory whose basename is a valid resource key.

 * **envs** ([]string), optional